NBISweden/workshop-reproducible-research/docs/docker.md

 ## Building a Docker image
 <script src='https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.2/MathJax.js?config=TeX-MML-AM_CHTML'></script>
 In the previous section we downloaded a Docker image of Ubuntu and noticed that it was based on layers, each with a unique hash as id.
 An image in Docker is based on a number of read-only layers, where each layer contains the differences to the previous layers.
 If you've done the [Git tutorial](git.md) this might remind you of how a Git commit contains the difference to the previous commit.
 The great thing about this is that we can start from one base layer, say containing an operating system and some utility programs, and then generate many new images based on this, say 10 different project-specific images.
-The total space requirements would then only be `$base+\sum_{i=1}^{10}(specific_{i})$` rather than `$\sum_{i=1}^{10}(base+specific_{i})$`.
+The total space requirements would then only be $base+\sum_{i=1}^{10}(specific_{i})$ rather than $\sum_{i=1}^{10}(base+specific_{i})$.
 For example, Bioconda (see the [Conda tutorial](conda.md)) has one base image and then one individual layer for each of the >3000 packages available in Bioconda.

 Docker provides a convenient way to describe how to go from a base image to the image we want by using a "Dockerfile".
 This is a simple text file containing the instructions for how to generate each layer.
 Docker images are typically quite large, often several GBs, while Dockerfiles are small and serve as blueprints for the images.
 It is therefore good practice to have your Dockerfile in your project Git repository, since it allows other users to exactly replicate your project environment.

 If you've been doing these tutorials on Windows you've been using the Docker image `scilifelablts/reproducible_research_course_slim`.
-The Dockerfile for generating that image is called `Dockerfile_slim` and is located in your `git_jupyter_docker` directory.
+The Dockerfile for generating that image is called `Dockerfile_slim` and is located in your `docker` directory (where you should hopefully be standing already).
 We will now go through that file and discuss the different steps and what they do.
 After that we'll build the image and test it out.
 Lastly, we'll start from that image and make a new one to reproduce the results from the [Conda tutorial](conda.md).

 Here are the first few lines of `Dockerfile_slim`.
 Each line in the Dockerfile will typically result in one layer in the resulting image.
 The format for Dockerfiles is `INSTRUCTION arguments`.
 A full specification of the format, together with best practices, can be found [here](https://docs.docker.com/engine/reference/builder/).